dc4eu/educational-pilot/sectorial-eaa-catalogue/README.md

 The common thread throughout the entire EAA catalogue is the utilisation of the European Learning Model (ELM v3.2) as a shared ontology.
 Given the absence of a central authority in education, yet recognising the necessity to establish this sectoral role, we might consider making an assignment based on competencies, bearing in mind that **DG-EAC** is responsible for Primary, Secondary and Tertiary education, whilst **DG-EMPL** oversees Adult education and TVET.
 OF course, Member States, as key satkeholders and comptencies' owners, should also be members of such governance.

-## Diploma vs EAAs
+## EAAs are not Diplómas

-It is important to explain and clarify that there is a distinction between the Diploma itself and an EAA of the diploma (for example, in Spain this is legally required to be issued on A3 paper with specific weight and security measures, or, using digital means, the Diplómanos is stored and preserved in a database record).
+It is important to explain and clarify that there is a distinction between the Diploma itself and an EAA of the diploma (for example, in Spain this is legally required to be issued on A3 paper with specific weight and security measures, or, using digital means, the Diploma is stored, curated and preserved in a database record).
 The latter does not replace the former, but holds equivalent legal value.

 ## European Learning Model (ELM)